vavyskov/vagrant-symfony/README.md

 		- macOX: `/private/etc/hosts`
 		- Windows: `C:\Windows\System32\drivers\etc\hosts`

+7. The database is automatically backup and restore by using the triggers:

+  Backup:
+        vagrant halt (destroy, suspend, package, save)
+  Restore:
+        vagrant up (reload, resume, restore)

 ## How create new project e.g. `my-next-project`:

 1. Open the terminal, navigate to the directory containing the file `Vagrantfile` and run commands: